 Throughout the ages many have claimed that chess is art form, including chess players.
-Many artists, both past and present regarded or still regard chess and art as being strongly interconnected and have used this ancient board game as a theme or as a metaphor in their work.
+Many artists, both past and present regard chess and art as being strongly interconnected and have used this ancient board game as a theme or as a metaphor in their work.
 For the notorious early twentieth century artist Marcel Duchamp, the theme of chess was a recurring motif in his work throughout his career.
 Duchamp was a firm believer in the notion of chess being an art form.
 He famously stated that:

 “I have come to the conclusion that while all artists are not chess players, all chess players are artists.” – Marcel Duchamp

 Contemporary painter & sculptor Tom Hackney, who collaborated with Purling to create a stunning Art Chess set “Retinal Chess” for our solo exhibition, is someone whose work is steeped in chess and the chess games of artist Marcel Duchamp.